Lewisburg in Greenbrier County, West Virginia — The American South (Appalachia)

 Col. John Stuart.
 Col. John Stuart built Stuart Manor, 1789, near Fort Stuart.
 He was a military and civil leader and led a company in the Battle of Point Pleasant.
 As clerk of Greenbrier County, he left many historic records.
 His first office is standing.

+Mathew Arbuckle.
 Here lived Captain Mathew Arbuckle, who guided General Andrew Lewis and army from Lewisburg to Point Pleasant and took part in the battle which followed, 1774.
 For a time he was in command of Fort Randolph, later built there.

 Topics and series.
 This historical marker is listed in this topic list: War, French and Indian.
 In addition, it is included in the West Virginia Archives and History series list.
 A significant historical year for this entry is 1789.

 Location.
 37° 48.369′ N, 80° 26.243′ W. Marker is in Lewisburg, West Virginia, in Greenbrier County.
-Marker is on North Jefferson Street (U.S. 219) north of Lee Street, on the left when traveling south.
+It is on North Jefferson Street (U.S. 219) north of Lee Street, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Lewisburg WV 24901, United States of America.
 Touch for directions.